frank-at-suse/rancher-rke2-stig/README.md

 ## STIG Viewer

-The ins & outs of using STIG viewer aren't covered, but it can be downloaded [HERE](https://public.cyber.mil/stigs/srg-stig-tools/) and the RKE2 STIG that this Terraform plan references can be downloaded [HERE](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RGS_RKE2_V1R1_STIG.zip).
+The ins & outs of using STIG viewer aren't covered, but it can be downloaded [HERE](https://public.cyber.mil/stigs/srg-stig-tools/) and the RKE2 STIG that this Terraform plan references can be downloaded [HERE](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RGS_RKE2_V1R2_STIG.zip).

 To run the latest STIG viewer on Mac, use brew to first install Java stuff:

->```
+>```console
 >brew tap bell-sw/liberica
 >brew install --cask liberica-jdk16-full
 >```

-and then download/extract the generic viewer '.zip' file from the link above.
+and then download/extract the generic viewer `.zip` file from the link above.

 ## CIS Benchmark 1.6